bang/linkmus/README.md

 # Pre-reqs

 * Linux - Debian variants if it's possible

-* Node + express + forever for backend - Again, you can use whatever you want but I made using Node.
+* Node + express + forever for backend - Again, you can use whatever you want but I made it using Node(not required, but this is default).

 * local or remote music location mapped on 'mp3' directory